Signs and Symptoms

 Mutism

 Mutism is the inability to speak typically due to damage of the brain or congenital deafness.
-This symptom can be long term, short term static or progressive, it is all dependent on causal factors accounting from biological and psychological determinants.
+This symptom can be long-term, short-term static, or progressive, it is all dependent on causal factors accounting from biological and psychological determinants.
+Symptoms may affect multiple parts of the body.
+Understanding which part of the body a symptom affects […]

 Read more